The hottest treatment of 2025

 The cellular response

-When applied to the skin, Ameela polynucleotides act as biological messengers, signalling to cells to increase their metabolic activity.
+When applied to the skin, polynucleotides act as biological messengers, signalling to cells to increase their metabolic activity.
 This heightened cellular activity contributes to the regeneration of skin tissues, promoting a more youthful and vibrant complexion.
-Ameela Polynucleotides combat inflammation by modulating the immune response at the cellular level.
+Polynucleotides combat inflammation by modulating the immune response at the cellular level.
 This not only addresses existing inflammation but also prevents its recurrence, fostering an environment conducive to optimal skin health.

 How do Polynucleotides work?

-Ameela Polynucleotide work to prolong the activity of hyaluronic acid which is naturally occurring in the skin, and reduce its degradation by around 40%.
+Polynucleotides work to prolong the activity of hyaluronic acid which is naturally occurring in the skin, and reduce its degradation by around 40%.

 Injections of polynucleotides may be used in combination with hyaluronic acid-based fillers to create complimentary results based on different treatment and patient indications.
 Like many aesthetic medicine treatments available today, polynucleotides have a long track record in other medicinal fields long before their introduction to aesthetics.